nrantonyan/RealDealRealEstate/README.md

 Real Deal Real Estate is a web application designed for the purpose of providing real estate developers and agents with a one-stop goto for finding potential projects as well as building a preliminary proforma.

-Like most mainstream real estate sites Real Deal provides the user with access to a millions of homes currently on the market nationwide.
+Like most mainstream real estate sites Real Deal provides the user with access to millions of homes currently on the market nationwide.
 However, we take it one step further by providing a platform for collaboration with the real estate team and an in-depth calculator which tracks projected costs and hiding fees.

 ## Prerequisites
 * Body-Parser